-If the merger agreement is approved by Guaranty shareholders and the merger is subsequently completed, each outstanding share of Guaranty common stock will be converted into the right to receive:

-- \$28.00 in cash or - 0.842 shares of Union common stock.
+If the merger agreement is approved by Guaranty shareholders and the merger is subsequently completed, each outstanding share of Guaranty common stock will be converted into the right to receive (i) \$28.00 in cash or (ii) 0.842 shares of Union common stock.

-You will have the opportunity to elect to receive cash or Union common stock, or a combination of cash and Union common stock, for your shares of Guaranty common stock, subject to allocation procedures set forth in the merger agreement.
-These allocation procedures are intended to ensure that 60% of the outstanding shares of Guaranty common stock will be converted into the right to receive Union common stock and 40% of the outstanding shares of Guaranty common stock will be converted into the right to receive union common stock and 40% of the outstanding shares of Guaranty common stock will be converted into the right to receive union common stock and/or cash you receive will depend on the elections of other Guaranty shareholders and may be different from what you elect.
+You have the opportunity to elect to receive cash or Union common stock, or a combination of cash and Union common stock, for your shares of Guaranty common stock, subject to allocation procedures set forth in the merger agreement.
+These allocation procedures are intended to ensure that 60% of the outstanding shares of Guaranty common stock will be converted into the right to receive Union common stock and 40% of the outstanding shares of Guaranty common stock will be converted into the right to receive Cunion common stock and/or cash you receive will depend on the elections of other Guaranty shareholders and may be different from what you elect.
 Union's common stock trades on the Nasdaq National Market under the symbol "UBSH."
-On, 2004, the closing price of Union common stock was \$.
+On March 4, 2004, the closing price of Union common stock was \$32.45.

 The merger cannot be completed unless holders of a majority of the outstanding shares of Guaranty common stock vote in favor of approval of the merger agreement at the special meeting.
 If approved, we anticipate the merger will occur in the second quarter of 2004.

-Your Board of Directors has unanimously approved the merger and believes it is in the best interests of Guaranty and you, our shareholders Accordingly, the Board unanimously recommends that you vote "FOR" approval of the merger agreement.
+Your Board of Directors has unanimously approved the merger and believes it is in the best interests of Guaranty and you, our shareholders.
+Accordingly, the Board unanimously recommends that you vote "FOR" approval of the merger agreement.

 The accompanying proxy statement/prospectus provides you with detailed information about the special meeting and the proposed merger.
-We encourage you to read this entire document carefully, including the section discussing risk factors beginning on page .
+We encourage you to read this entire document carefully, including the section discussing risk factors beginning on page 11.
 You can also obtain more information about Union and Guaranty in documents each has filed with the Securities and Exchange Commission.